 What is GDPR and how will it affect my e-commerce business?

-The deadline for GDPR, the General Data Protection Regulation, is quickly approaching.
-On May 25th, the most comprehensive data privacy law will go into effect across the world.
-This new privacy law will affect any business, large or small, who may interact with individuals in the European Union.
-With e-commerce making it incredibly easy to do business with anyone regardless of location, it could directly affect your store.
+The deadline for GDPR, the General Data Protection Regulation, has passed.
+On May 25th 2018, the most comprehensive data privacy law went into effect across the world.
+This new privacy law affects any business, large or small, who may interact with individuals in the European Union.
+With e-commerce making it incredibly easy to do business with anyone regardless of location, it have could directly affected your store.

 GDPR gives individuals specific rights to access, correct, delete, or restrict the processing of their data.
 It also specifies strict guidelines about how to gain permission or consent to use the customer's data.
 In addition, it specifies the definition of data, which can be found with all the other details on ICO.org.